Sequential Gaussian Avatars with Hierarchical Motion Context: Method

 \section{Method}

 Fig. \ref{fig:framework} shows the framework of our method.
 We use the explicit point-based 3DGS as the representation of the human body.
 Given a collection of input cameras and images, we optimize a set of Gaussian primitives $\{\mathcal{G}_{i}\}_{i=1}^{i=n}$ to fit the body's shape and appearance.
 Each Gaussian primitive $\mathcal{G}_{i}$ includes the center position $\mathbf{x}$, scaling vector $\mathbf{s}$, rotation quaternion vector $\mathbf{r}$, color feature $sh$ and opacity $\mathbf{\alpha}$, where $\mathbf{x}$ is initialized from the SMPL template vertices $\{\mathbf{T}_{i}\}_{i=1}^{i=N}$.
-During the optimization process, we first apply non-rigid deformation with hierarchical spatio-temporal conditions to capture more accurate and fine-grained details (Sec. \ref{subsec:non_rigid_cond}).
+During the optimization process, we first apply a coarse-to-fine motion context to capture more accurate and fine-grained details (Sec. \ref{subsec:non_rigid_cond}).
+To mitigate overfitting, we propose Spatio-Temporal Multi-Scale Sampling to obtain more robust point-wise Gaussian motion, which serves as the embedding for non-rigid deformation (Sec.\ref{subsec:STMS}).
 Next, we adopt Linear Blend Skinning (LBS) to map canonical Gaussian primitives $\mathcal{G}$ to observation space and render images via differentiable splitting (Sec.\ref{subsec:optimization}).